Look at That!

-There is no greater art than that which is found in nature.
-There is no greater artist than the Creator, God Almighty, from which all beauty, and the ability to appreciate it, comes forth.
-All of humanity, without exception, is hard-wired to appreciate the captivating allure of creation.
-Natural beauty is something that goes far beyond the intellect and reaches deep into the heart and soul.
-It is divine, transcendent, and powerfully inspirational.
-We all have a similar reaction when beholding something magnificently beautiful in the natural world…there is a sudden pause, and an instant halting of our soul that commands us to treasure what is before us.
-Our jaws drop, our hearts skip a beat, we quickly inhale a breath of fresh air, and our facial muscles relax when we witness the stunning sight of natural artistry.
-At such moments our pupils dilate in unbridled attraction as we proclaim, “Oh my God!
+We all have a similar reaction when beholding something magnificently beautiful in the natural world: there is a sudden pause and an instant halting of our soul that commands us to treasure what is before us.
+Our jaw drops, our heart skips a beat, we quickly inhale a breath of fresh air, and our facial muscles relax.
+Upon witnessing the stunning sight of natural artistry, our pupils dilate in unbridled attraction as we proclaim, “Oh my God!
 Look at THAT!”
 It is interesting to note how we naturally speak the name of God at such times, and not in vain!
-Whether we admit it or not, whether it is conscious or unconscious, we instinctively know the source of such beauty.
+Whether we admit it or not, whether it is conscious or unconscious, I believe that we instinctively know the source of such beauty.
 How we specifically define that source in such moments, matters not.

-When we consider the intricate beauty, the stunning engineering, and the mind-boggling complexity that is present in the natural world, it becomes undeniable that a Master Artist has been at work!
+When we consider the intricate beauty, the stunning engineering, and the mind-boggling complexity that is present in the natural world, it becomes undeniable, at least to me, that a Master Artist has been at work!
 We come to realize that it is simply impossible for everything to come from nothing.
 That everything, in all of its incredible glory, is the essence of God.
 Without a doubt, creation does indeed tell us something of the one who created it, no matter what processes have brought it about…as those too are part of the totality of creation.

 In the process of capturing many of my images, I have endured savage weather conditions, such as the subzero temperatures of the Alaskan Arctic.
-I regularly venture out to areas of extreme, remote wilderness that are only accessible by bush plane, been eaten alive by hoards of blood-thirsty bugs, and crawled through areas loaded with horrific, thorny, rash inducing plants.
-I’ve fallen in rivers and lakes, gotten stuck in muddy, waist deep swamps.
-I have been nearly swallowed up by hidden sinkholes, have lost hours of sleep in races against the rising sun, have exhausted myself beyond belief while climbing and hiking for miles upon miles in treacherous terrain.
+I regularly venture out to areas of extreme, remote wilderness that are only accessible by bush plane.
+I have been eaten alive by hordes of blood-thirsty bugs and crawled through areas loaded with horrific, thorny, rash inducing plants.
+I’ve fallen in turbulent rivers and freezing lakes, gotten stuck in muddy, waist deep swamps.
+I have been nearly swallowed up by hidden sinkholes, have lost hours of sleep in races against the rising sun, have exhausted myself beyond belief while hiking for miles upon miles in treacherous terrain.
 I have almost fallen to my death off the side of snow and ice covered mountains, been in extremely close proximity of very dangerous animals, and…well…you get the point!
 Please note, I’m certainly not complaining, I love it!
-I willing put myself through all sorts of half-crazed rigors to capture the illusive art of the Lord.
+I willingly put myself through all sorts of half-crazed rigors to capture the elusive art of the truly wild, natural world.
 My point is simply that art often comes with great sacrifice on the part of the artist…which many don’t realize or carefully consider as they look at the price tag or copyright laws.
 Every image I capture and create is an enormous investment of time, energy, and money.